 India’s defence manufacturing sector has been witnessing a CAGR of 3.9% between 2016 and 2020.
 The Indian government has set the defence production target at US$ 25.00 billion by 2025 (including US$ 5 billion from exports by 2025).
 Export business contributed ~US$ 1.00 billion to the total value in 2019.
-Defence exports in India was estimated to be at US$ 2.0 billion in 2019–20.
+Defence exports in India were estimated to be at US$ 2.0 billion in 2019-20.
 India’s defence import value stood at US$ 463 million for FY20 and is expected to be at US$ 469.5 million in FY21.
 Defence exports in the country witnessed strong growth in the last two years.
 India targets to export military hardware worth US$ 5 billion (Rs.
 35,000 crore) in the next 5 years.
 As of 2019, India ranked 19th in the list of top defence exporters in the world by exporting defence products to 42 countries.

 Foreign Direct Investment (FDI) equity inflow in the defence sector for April 2000 – June 2020 stood at US$ 9.52 million (Rs.
 56.88 crore) as per data released by the Department for Promotion of Industry and Internal Trade (DPIIT).